mayamccann/Professional-README-Generator/README.md

 ##  Description
 This application allows users to generate a README file using the command-line application to generate one, which allows the developer more time to complete the project.
 This project creates a command-line application that dynamically generates a professional README.md from the user's input using the Inquirer package.

+## Usage and Technologies Used

+- Node.js
+- Inquirer package
+- GitHub

 ## Credits